eawww/MeetHooks/Outline.md

     - For instance, if a component has multiple different effects that only need to fire when the component mounts and clean up when the component unmounts, don't just throw them all into one `useEffect` with an empty array as the second argument.
 Split those puppies up!

 ## Error Handling

+## ❗️Don't forget to put the feedback slide in or DevCulture is going to actually send me back in time to the 80's

 # Re:Sources